qarmin/czkawka/instructions/Compilation.md

 If you only want the terminal version without a GUI, just skip all the packages with `gtk` in their names.

-FFmpeg is not included here, because is not needed to build because it is dynamically loaded.
+FFmpeg is not included here because it is not needed to build - it is dynamically loaded.

 | Program | Min  | What for                                                                      |